Nathan Schneider: Online governance

 After becoming a professor of media studies at the University of Colorado Boulder, Schneider studied democratic governance in online spaces.
 He leads "Media Economies Design Lab", which "experiments with democratic ownership and governance in the online economy" and contributed to building a research group "Metagov" on online governance.
 His 2024 book Governable Spaces: Democratic Design for Online Life contends that democracy has been hindered by the dominant designs of social media and explores how to enable more democratic practice in daily online life.

+In the early 2020s, Schneider used the term "implicit feudalism" to describe the tendency of online communities to have implicit political structures that are more autocratic than democratic in reality, despite appearing to be egalitarian.
+He argued that this tendency included free and open-source software communities.
+Schneider listed six common characteristics: an individual or small group holding effective control; "authority deriv[ing] from founders and their appointed successors"; "opacity of policy-making and decision-making processes; blocking of community members' speech; "user exit as the most forceful means of dissent"; and "sole recourse in disputes to platform owners".
+Schneider argued that these characteristics were the default in typical online communities, citing the Wikipedia and Debian communities as exceptions that "required considerable, intentional effort to counteract the implicit feudalism of their tools' defaults".
+Together with Seth Frey, Schneider recommended distinguishing discussions in online communities as either "affective voice" (expressing opinions, arguments, emotions) versus "effective voice" - "a form of individual or collective speech that brings about a binding effect according to transparent processes", or in summary, "affective voice is the debate, effective voice is the vote".
+Using this terminology, Frey and Schneider argued that, as of 2023, affective voice was common in online communities, but effective voice was rare.

 Editorial roles

 Schneider has served as an editor for two online publications: Waging Nonviolence, "a source for original news and analysis about struggles for justice and peace", and Killing the Buddha, "an online magazine of religion, culture, and politics".

 Additionally, he has been an editor-at-large for The Immanent Frame, the online forum of the Social Science Research Council.
 He is a contributing editor for Religion Dispatches and Yes! magazine.